sfmok/request-input-bundle/README.md

   formats: ['json'] # default value ['json', 'xml', 'form']
   skip_validation: true # default value false
 ```

-- With above configuration RequestInputBundle will convert JSON request data only and skip validation process.
-- You can also use a format even if disabled globally by using attribute input and specify the format explicitly.
+You can also override the format using attribute input and specify the format explicitly.

 ## License